GitHubOctocatBot/welcome-to-github/README.md

 When you make any change to any file in your project, you’re making a **commit**.
 If you fix a typo, update a filename, or edit your code, you can add it to GitHub as a commit.
 Your commits represent your project’s entire history—and they’re all saved in your project’s repository.

-With each commit, you have the opportunity to create a **commit message**, a short, meaningful comment about the change you’re making to a file.
+With each commit, you have the opportunity to write a **commit message**, a short, meaningful comment describing the change you’re making to a file.
 So you always know exactly what changed, no matter when you return to a commit.

 ## Practice: Customize your first GitHub website by writing HTML code